jstz-dev/jstz/docs/api/kv.md

 # 🪣 KV

+As described in [Storing data](/functions/data_storage), Jstz smart functions store data in a persistent key-value database.
-A persistent key-value database that can be used to store and retrieve JSON blobs built directly into the `jstz` runtime, available using the global `Kv` object.
+This database is built directly into the Jstz runtime, available using the global `Kv` object.
+Smart functions can read only their own data, not the data of other smart functions.
+Therefore, it is not necessary to worry about name collisions for keys with other smart functions.
+Other clients can read the data, but only a smart function can write to the keys it puts in the database.

-Data in `Kv` is stored as a persistent collection of key-value pairs, much like to properties of a JavaScript object or a Map object.
+Data is stored as a persistent collection of key-value pairs, much like the properties of a JavaScript object or a Map object.
-The keys are represented as strings, while the values are serializable JavaScript objects.
+The keys are strings and the values are serializable JavaScript objects.
 Keys are unique within the database, and the last value to be set is the one that is returned when next reading the key.

-All operations on `Kv` are synchronous and atomic, committed if the request to the smart function succeeds.
+As described in [Errors](/functions/data_storage#errors) operations on the database are synchronous and atomic, committed only if the request to the smart function succeeds.

-## Quick Start
+If a smart function writes to storage and throws an uncaught error later in the same transaction, the changes to the database are reversed and the storage is set to what it was before the request that failed.

-We create a key-value pair using the key `"foo"` and the value `{ bar: "baz" }`:
+To create a key-value pair and store data, pass the key and the value to the `Kv.set` function, as in this example:

 ```typescript
 Kv.set("foo", { bar: "baz" });
 ```

-Once a key-value pair is set, you can read it using `Kv.get()`:
+To read it, pass the key to the `Kv.get()` function:

 ```typescript
 const data = Kv.get("foo");